Skip to main content

 Kienberg Berlin © (c) visumate

-You can also strengthen your stamina in Kienbergpark.
-Around the mountain and then simply choose the route to the top - this way you can clear your head and enjoy a beautiful view over Berlin.
-Kienberg park is close to the Gardens of the world.
-A beautiful place to visit in the springtime.
+You can also boost your fitness in Kienbergpark.
+Run around the mountain and then simply choose the route to the top - this will clear your head and you can also enjoy a beautiful view over Berlin.

 Reichstag and Gouvernment buildings in Berlin